Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Optimal Data-Driven Prediction

 where $\Var_{\Pb}(\loss(x, \xi)) := \mathbb E_{\Pb}((\loss(x, \xi) - \mathbb E_{ \Pb}(\loss(x, \xi)) )^2)$ is the variance of the cost under distribution $\Pb$.
 SVP predictors were considered previously by \cite{maurer2009empirical} as an alternative to naive ERM.
 Their consideration of SVP may be understood through the perspective of a classical ``bias-variance'' trade-off between minimizing an empirical risk and a variance-sensitive regularization term motivated by concentration inequalities such as the one found in Equation \eqref{eq: bound for SVP}.
 We will show that also in our framework the SVP predictor will play a protagonist role in the subexponential regime.

 For all $\Pb \in \cP$ consider the local ellipsoid norm associated to $\Pb$

 Whereas the KL divergence $I(\Pb', \Pb)$ has been shown to be the right notion of distance in the exponential regime between distributions, we will indicate that the local ellipsoidal norm or $\chi^2$-divergence induces the right notion of distance $\Pb' \rightarrow \|\Pb'-\Pb\|_{\Pb}$ in the subexponential regime.
 We first indicate that the SVP predictor can alternatively be understood as a DRO predictor with ellipsoid uncertainty set.
 This alternative perspective will also shed light on key properties of SVP such as the tractability of its associated prescription problem which we discuss in Section \ref{sec: prescriptor subexp}.
-The proof of the next result is deferred to Appendix \ref{Appendix: robust-interpr}.
+We prove the next result in Appendix \ref{Appendix: robust-interpr} and show that it also holds in the general case of continuous distributions.